grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Shakes," Hemi's voice came over the ship-to-ship with all the bass notes stripped out of it.
 "Don't forget that since we're moving, you're going to have to give it a little umph when you get within a meter of the _Prospect_ or so.
 We're going slow enough that it shouldn't be too dramatic, but you also don't want to get sucked back into the _Prospect's_ propellers."

 "Ay, fuck you all."
 He didn't bother to respond on the radio, his hands too busy with the controls of the _Gnat_.
 "This little fuckin' boat wasn't built for this shit.
-Handles like a damn beachball underwater."
+Handles like a fucking beachball underwater."

 He was pushing up from behind, moving slightly faster than the _Prospect_.
 He could just see the little black circle of the mating collar he was shooting for through his forward view port.
 He'd lose the ability to see it when he was close to it though.

 He squeezed the ballast blow handle in a very short burst, and the _Gnat_ popped up an entire meter closer to the underside of the _Prospect_.
 "Ugh, too fuckin' much, too fast. _Gently_, gently..."
 He got within a meter of the hull of the _Prospect_ and lost sight of the mating collar just as he could feel the push of water from the moving hull of the big boat driving him backwards.
 It was also totally screwing up his sense of where he was, until the mating collar came into view in front of him.

 He gave the _Gnat_ a little more power to the electric motor, and it moved forward through the streaming water.
 He held very close to the _Prospect_.
-The _Gnat_ inched slowly forward, the mating collar disappeared over his head again.
+The _Gnat_ crept slowly forward, the mating collar disappeared over his head again.
 He angled the small dive planes up a bit, and with a loud clang the mating collars of the two ships collided.
 Shake visualized what was happening in his head: the two mating collars were pressed against each other, but not aligned.
 He slowly eased the controls, a little rudder port, a little rudder starboard, a little forward power, a little off the throttle.
 He was moving the mating collar around in a circle, trying to get it to slip into the _Prospect's_ collar.
 There was the sound of steel ring grinding on steel ring, until with another big clang, the whole boat popped upwards.

 It felt right.
 Shakes gave a tiny further squeeze on the main ballast blow so that the _Gnat_ would have good strong upward buoyancy against the bottom of the _Prospect_.
 He was pretty sure the two rings were mated, but the way to know for sure was the docking clamps.
 He flipped the exposed switch he and Owen had installed, and with a little blue electric spark connected the circuit that ran up the heavy wires through the holes they had drilled and sealed into the sail to the mating clamps.
 He heard a third loud clang, and a green light next to the switch lit.
-If he had missed the docking collar, the clamps wouldn't have closed, so he was on.
+If he had missed the mating collar, the clamps wouldn't have closed, so he was on.
 To be sure he disengaged the electric motor to let the prop spin freely.
-When he did so, he could feel the bow of the _Gnat_ bend down small amount in a sickening way, but the speed indicator didn't change.
+When he did so, he could feel the bow of the _Gnat_ bend downward a small amount in a way that slightly sickened him, but the speed indicator didn't change.
 The _Gnat_ was being dragged by the _Prospect_.

 He picked up the ship-to-ship.
 "Hemi, I think I'm on."